 Here are a few typical ongoing charges you can experience in a Roth IRA:

 - Fees for account maintenance: Certain financial institutions charge quarterly or annual fees for the maintenance of your account.
 The fees pay for the costs of maintaining your account and providing customer service.
-Certain institutions will waive these charges in the event that you maintain a certain minimum balance on your account or meet certain requirements.
+Certain institutions will waive these charges if you maintain a certain minimum balance on your account or meet certain requirements.

 - Trade commissions: If regularly trade securities in the Roth IRA, such as trading or buying bonds, stocks, or ETFs, you might be charged commissions for trading every transaction.
 Some brokerages provide commission-free trading on certain securities, and others charge fees.